magoanalytics/agent-based-epidemiological-simulation/README.md

 # Agent-Based Epidemiological Simulation
-This project aims to determine and quantify the effects of implementing lockdown, mass testing, quarantine delays, and social distancing in controlling the spread of the disease.
+This project aims to determine and quantify the effects of implementing lockdown, mass testing, quarantine delays, and social distancing in controlling the spread of a disease.
 In particular, we focus on the effects of these interventions to the recovery and death rates.
 To simulate this, we use a technique known as agent-based modelling.

 ### What is Agent-Based Modelling?
 <img align="right" src="pictures/sample_run.gif" width="400" height="400" />